I am a Mdewakanton Dakota rights activist with several

 also within many other parts of the world where alcohol is still legal and available.

-I and my anti-alcohol activist friends are on a mission to (first) establish a dry (alcohol free)
+I am on a mission to (first) establish dry (alcohol free) counties within the "Rum River corridor area,

-make all the other nations throughout the world
+be working to make all other nations throughout the world

-Our protesting near Sacred Heart Church will hopefully influence our Holy
+Our protesting near Sacred Heart Church will hopefully influence the Pope

 Minnesota in order to: